 - Cook the crust according to manufacturer's instructions.
 (Look for 'baked shell' instructions on the box).
 When in doubt, cook in a 450°F oven for 10-12 minutes, checking on the color.
 When it is golden brown, it is done.
 Set aside.

 STEAM THE VEGETABLES (15 min)

 - Put the celery, carrots, and potatoes in a wide pan with water.
-Sprinkle with ¼ tsp of the salt.
+Sprinkle with ¼ teaspoon of the salt.
 Bring to a boil, then reduce to a simmer and cover.
 Let steam for 5 minutes.
 (While they steam, start the sauce).

 - Add corn and peas to the pan (adding them frozen is ok).
-Sprinkle with remaining ¼ tsp salt.
+Sprinkle with remaining ¼ teaspoon salt.
 Continue to steam, covered, until all vegetables are tender (another 5-10 minutes).
 Taste and add salt if needed.